vaporsjs/ethers.js/docs/v5/api/providers/provider/README.md

 // } }
 ```

-Vapory Naming Service (ENS) Methods
+Vapory Naming Service (VNS) Methods
 -------------------------------------

 #### *provider* . **lookupAddress**( address ) => *Promise< string >*

-Performs a reverse lookup of the *address* in ENS using the *Reverse Registrar*.
+Performs a reverse lookup of the *address* in VNS using the *Reverse Registrar*.
 If the name does not exist, or the forward lookup does not match, `null` is returned.

 #### *provider* . **resolveName**( name ) => *Promise< string< [Address](/v5/api/utils/address/#address) > >*